skodjob/blog/posts/releases/test-frame-release-0.1.0-alpha2.md

 #### Highlights of this release include:

-* KubeResourceManager for storing, managing and cleaning Kubernetes resources during test phase.
+* `KubeResourceManager` for storing, managing, and cleaning Kubernetes resources during the test phase.
-* Kubernetes api client
+* Kubernetes API client
 * Kubernetes command line client
 * Executor of command line commands
-* Kubernetes and Openshift resources implementation
+* Kubernetes and OpenShift resources implementation
 * Kubernetes utilities

 For a detailed list of changes and improvements, we encourage you to review the [release notes on GitHub](https://github.com/skodjob/test-frame/releases/tag/0.1.0-alpha2).